-3 I am skipping over an unimportant but interesting issue underneath here: there is no universal definition of a "country."
+3. I am skipping over an unimportant but interesting underlying issue here: there is no universal definition of a "country."
 Economists often ignore places such as Niue, a small island in the South Pacific that has been self-governing in free association with New Zealand since 1974 and had an estimated 2005 population of 2,166.
-Is Niue really a "country?"
-Nauru has no military forces, currency, or American embassy, but it is a member of the United Nations.
-Is it a "country?"
+Is Niue really a "country"?
+Nauru has no military forces, currency, or U.S. embassy, but is a member of the United Nations.
+Is it a "country"?
 If not, what about Tonga, home to just over 110,000 people?
-Luxembourg, with less than half a million?
-Slovenia, with two million?
-If one has to draw the line, where should it be and why?
+Luxembourg, with fewer than half a million, or Slovenia, with two million?
+If one must draw the line, where should it be, and why?
 My default is to consider as "countries" all entities referred to as such by the World Development Indicators (WDI) in 2005.
-Further discussion is available in "Size Really Doesn't Matter."
+Further discussion is available in Rose (2006).

-A person could reasonably characterize the relationship portrayed in Figure 1 between (the logs of) real GDP per capita and population as non-existent.
-Indeed, if anything the relationship is slightly negative (though the statistical significance of this is marginal).
-There are obviously some rich large countries; the United States, Japan and indeed the rest of the G-7 countries come to mind quickly.
-But there are also poor large countries (such as Bangladesh and Nigeria) and a number of rich small countries (such as Luxemburg and Iceland).
-Moreover, the relationship is not obviously dominated by either some non-linear relationship or a couple of large poor outlier countries, such as China and India.4 Rather, the data just seem to be a cloud.
+if anything the relationship is slightly negative (although the statistical significance of this is marginal).
+There are obviously some rich large countries; the United States, Japan, and indeed the rest of the G-7 countries come to mind quickly.
+But there are also poor large countries (such as Bangladesh and Nigeria) and a number of rich small countries (such as Luxembourg and Iceland).
+Moreover, the relationship is not obviously dominated by either some nonlinear relationship or a couple of large poor outlier countries, such as China and India.
+Rather, the data just seem to be a cloud.

 Indeed, probably the most striking feature of Figure 1 is just how different countries are, in terms of both real output per head and population.
-In 2000 there were over 28,000 Chinese for each of citizen of St. Kitts and Nevis.
-While average annual GDP per capita in Sierra Leone was less than \$475, the equivalent in Luxembourg was over one hundred times higher; two orders of magnitude!
+In 2000, there were over 28,000 Chinese for each of citizen of St. Kitts and Nevis.
+While average annual GDP per capita in Sierra Leone was less than US\$475, the equivalent in Luxembourg was over 100 times higher; two orders of magnitude!
 But while both size and real output per person varied widely, they did not vary together systematically, certainly not in the positive manner predicted by many economists.